-Belgian insurance companies are also subject to the Law of 18 September 2017 referred to above.
+Belgian insurance companies are also subject to the AML Law referred to above.

 2.13 Material contracts

 As at the date of this Prospectus, the Issuer has not entered into any material contracts outside the ordinary course of its business which could result in any member of the Group being under an obligation or entitlement that is material to the Issuer's ability to meet its obligations to holders of the Securities.